govau/service-manual/content/user-research/research-stages/discovery.md

 It's better to review previous user research after you have conducted your own primary research to avoid bias.

-No matter how much research has been done previously, [the team needs to do their own research](http://www.andybudd.com/archives/2017/05/the_real_value_of_original_research/).
-This will help them build a deeper understanding as well as empathy for the user and their needs.
+No matter how much research has been done previously, [the team needs to do its own research](http://www.andybudd.com/archives/2017/05/the_real_value_of_original_research/).
+This will help team members build a deeper understanding as well as empathy for the user and their needs.

 ### [2]What you'll find out in Discovery